-Acording to informal surveys, more than 50% of candidates who start an interview process with an organization feel employer ghosting is unacceptable practice.
+According to informal surveys, more than 50% of candidates who start an interview process with an organization feel employer ghosting is an unacceptable practice.

 I know it can be hard to empathize with job seekers after years of dealing with a tight labor market.
 If you’ve been hiring over the last 24 months, you probably still have fresh interview scars.

 But try and remember the first time you were laid off.
 The stress, the strange feeling that you don’t know what’s ahead of you.
-Think about those bills piling up while you’re interviewing for your next paycheck.
+Consider those bills piling up while you’re interviewing for your next paycheck.